The art of moving fast but with control.

 2. Progressive delegation

 This refers to progressively delegating the control of a feature to the owner who is most closely responsible for the outcome.
 A simple way to think about this is, initially, engineers control a feature.
-And that makes sense, as they are responsible for building and testing it.
+This makes sense, as they are responsible for building and testing it.

 But once the feature has been tested, it makes more sense for a product manager (PM), for example, to control the process of launching that feature.
 After all, compared to developers, PMs are closer to the end-users for whom the new functionality is designed.
 In this scenario, progressive delegation entails giving PMs the ability to control the release experience.
 This, in turn, frees up engineers to go work on other high-priority projects.
 (Again, LaunchDarkly provides a simple user interface for facilitating progressive delegation.)